domaindrivendev/Swashbuckle.WebApi/README.md

                 // for complex schema's i.e. where type = "object"
                 c.SchemaFilter<ApplySchemaVendorExtensions>();

-                // Similar to a schema filter, Swashubuckle allows the generated Operation desrciptions to be
+                // Similar to a schema filter, Swashubuckle allows the generated Operation descriptions to be
                 // post-modified by wiring up one or more operation filters
                 //
                 c.OperationFilter<AddDefaultResponse>();